From Markets to Lights: The Ultimate Guide to Christmas in Melbourne in 2025

 From neighbourhoods in the east to suburbs in the west, homeowners decorate their homes with festive lights and decorations, creating a twinkling wonderland in residential streets.
 Take a stroll or drive around your local area at night to experience the joy of Christmas in Melbourne.

-Check out more displays in your neighbourhood.
+Check out which homes are lighting up this Christmas in your neighbourhood.

-Christmas events and festivals in Melbourne
+Christmas events, festivals and concerts in Melbourne

 As well as stunning Christmas lights and decorations, there are plenty of events around the city to get you into the holiday spirit.